 Who can mentor?

 Any graduate, staff member or former staff member of University College Cork can be a mentor.
-If you do not fall under of these categories but would like to become a mentor please contact Alumni and Development.
+If you do not fall under of these categories but would like to become a mentor, please contact the UCC Advancement Office.